The original ZSNES developers reunite to ship a GPU-powered SNES emulator rewritten from scratch, with hi-res Mode 7 and per-game enhancements.

 Key Takeaways

-GPU-powered PPU core enables hi-res Mode 7 and 3D height-mapped perspective rendering, not just generic upscaling filters.
+GPU-accelerated PPU core enables hi-res Mode 7 rendering and 3D height-mapped tile replacements on perspective-style maps.

-Early build: DSP1 and SuperFX special chips unimplemented, performance optimization incomplete, iOS pending.
+Early build: DSP1 and SuperFX special chips not yet emulated, optimization work pending, performance may be slow.

 Hacker News Comment Review